-Here are some questions that we frequently get from our users regarding our Presentation Font Embedder app.
+Here are some questions that we frequently get from our users regarding our Presentation Font Embedder for Mac app.

 - What versions of Microsoft PowerPoint does Presentation Font Embedder work with?